tfwright/control/README.md

 ```

 I asked Claude to capture the essence of the iconic photo cover art of Janet Jackson's 1986 album _Control_ and this is what it gave me.

-These are some tools to deal with the software equivalents.